Skip to main content

 • “It's amusing how the 'other side' of the civil war is a completely different race!”

-• “The humor in the game often falls flat, relying too much on tired clichés.”
+• “The humor in this game often falls flat, relying too much on tired clichés.”

 • “I found the jokes to be more cringeworthy than funny, making it hard to enjoy the experience.”

-• “The attempts at humor feel forced and detract from the overall gameplay.”
+• “The attempts at humor feel forced and out of place, detracting from the overall gameplay.”

 • monetization